How To Pasteurize Eggs At Home

 Why We Pasteurize Eggs

 There are two main reasons people want to know how to pasteurize eggs at home.
-Firstly, if you’re feeding children, elderly, or chronically ill individuals, pasteurization is a good safeguard against food-borne illness.
-Secondly, if you’re making food with raw egg, such as mayonnaise, Caesar dressing, or edible cookie dough, then pasteurizing your eggs is wise.
+Firstly, if you’re feeding children, the elderly, or chronically ill individuals, pasteurization is a good safeguard against food-borne illness.
+Secondly, if you’re making food with raw eggs, such as homemade mayonnaise, Caesar dressing, or edible cookie dough, then pasteurizing your eggs is wise.
 If pasteurizing at home sounds like too much work, you can always buy eggs already pasteurized.

 Where to Buy Pasteurized Eggs